Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Preliminaries

 \subsection{Abstract interpretation}

-Abstract interpretation is a theory of sound approximation of the semantics of computer programs, which has been used in static analysis to verify properties of a program without actually running it.
+Abstract interpretation is a theory in static analysis which verifies a program by using sound approximation of its semantics \cite{CC1977}.
+Its basic idea is to use an abstract domain to over-approximate the computation on inputs and propagate it through the program.
 In the following, we describe its adaptation to work with DNNs.

 Generally, on the input layer, we have a concrete domain ${\cal C}$, which includes a set of inputs $X$ as one of its elements.
 To enable an efficient computation, we choose an abstract domain ${\cal A}$ to infer the relation of variables in ${\cal C}$.
 We assume that there is a partial order $\le$ on $\mathcal C$ as well as $\mathcal A$, which in our settings is the subset relation $\subseteq$. \begin{definition} A pair of functions $\alpha:{\mathcal C} \to {\mathcal A}$ and $\gamma:{\mathcal A} \to {\mathcal C}$ is a Galois connection, if for any $a \in {\mathcal A}$ and $c \in {\mathcal C}$, we have $\alpha(c) \le a \Leftrightarrow c \le \gamma(a)$. \end{definition} Intuitively, a Galois connection $(\alpha,\gamma)$ expresses abstraction and concretization relations between domains, respectively.
 Note that, $a \in \mathcal A$ is a sound abstraction of $c \in \mathcal C$ if and only if $c \le \gamma(a)$.